kdeldycke/kevin-deldycke-blog/content/posts/new-blog-header-and-tiny-wordpress-theme-customizations.md

 date: 2011-01-18 23:48:58
 title: New blog header and tiny WordPress theme customizations
 category: English
-tags: artwork, CSS, maomium, TwentyTen, Web, WordPress, Ubercart
+tags: artwork, CSS, maomium, WordPress, Ubercart

 I maintain a bunch of websites for friends on my server.
 In this context, [Maomium](http://maomium.com)'s owner owed me some bucks for his `.com` domain name.
 Here is the envelope I received yesterday with a check: